backstage/backstage/beps/0005-split-backend-discovery/README.md

 - [Dependencies](#dependencies)
 - [Alternatives](#alternatives)

-## Glossary

-### Gateway Node

-A node that serves as the primary discovery point.
-A gateway node will have all of the information necessary to route traffic through your system.

-### Non-gateway Node

-A node that needs to call a Gateway node for routing.

 ## Summary

 <!--
 The summary of the BEP is a few paragraphs long and give a high-level overview of the features to be implemented.
 It should be possible to read *only* the summary and understand what the BEP is proposing to accomplish and what impact it has for users.
 -->

 The goal of this BEP is to define the architecture that we will be using for an automatic discovery API that handles split backends.
 While users can use the current target-based config, it is not runtime driven and adding plugins requires a config update.
-This new system allows existing backends to register with gateway nodes at start time and based on reachability, can be deregistered.
+This new system allows existing backends to register with gateway nodes at start time, allows them to unregister before the program exits and catches system errors by timing out plugin registrations that haven't been refreshed recently.

 ## Motivation